{{ result.summaryTitle }}

 Introduction:

-Client requests passing through an API gateway meter, optional cache, and backend.
+Client traffic crossing an API gateway meter, optional cache, and backend service.

 How to Use This Tool:

-6. Set Apply AWS free tier allowance only when it applies to the account and period you are estimating.
-Add a Monthly budget cap if you want the review table to surface over-budget or under-budget status.
+6. Use Apply AWS free tier allowance only when the account and billing period qualify.
+Add a Monthly budget cap when you want the summary and Optimization Review to call out over-budget or under-budget status.

-7. Open Advanced for retry overhead, data-transfer allowance and rate, request tiers, WebSocket connection-minute rates, cache hours, Private REST endpoint rates, and developer portal add-ons.
+7. Open Advanced for retry overhead, included response transfer, per-GB transfer rate, request-tier prices, WebSocket rates, cache hours, Private REST endpoint rates, and developer portal add-ons.

 Interpreting Results:

-Metering Ledger is the best place to check why a bill grew.
-Look for retry-adjusted traffic, payload chunk factors, free-tier offsets, paid units, response transfer, Private REST endpoint data, WebSocket connection minutes, or cache backend avoidance.
+• Metering Ledger is the audit trail for raw traffic, retry-adjusted traffic, payload chunks, allowances, paid units, transfer, endpoint data, connection minutes, and cache avoidance.

 Technical Details: